 - Vegetable oil — We’ll use just a bit of vegetable oil for the moist texture.

 - Coconut sugar — I love using coconut sugar because I think it’s a bit healthier and the caramel flavor is nice too.
 No coconut sugar?
 Substitute brown sugar, granulated sugar, or even maple syrup.

 - Apple cider vinegar — It seems strange to add vinegar to a quick bread, but it works.
 The vinegar activates the baking soda causing a chemical reaction (you can hear it bubbling when you combine the wet and dry ingredients).
 This creates lift, resulting in a moist crumb.

-- Water — Yes, it’s tempting to use a plant-based milk, however, the goal is to activate the flour’s gluten to create structure.
+- Water — Yes, it’s tempting to use plant-based milk, however, the goal is to activate the flour’s gluten to create structure.
 Water does the trick just right.

-- Whole wheat flour — I used a basic whole wheat flour, although you could use white whole wheat flour or whole wheat pastry flour.
+- Whole wheat flour — I used basic whole wheat flour, although you could use white whole wheat flour or whole wheat pastry flour.